ak-plarium/ds-project-template/README.md

 This will point the sources path to the `src` directory allowing for importing directly from sources.

+Locally, it will have no use.
+Proper installation using `make setup` will install the sources in ["editable" mode](https://setuptools.pypa.io/en/latest/userguide/development_mode.html).

 ### pytest

 We are using `pytest` for unittest discovery.
 The template include a simple unittest to check if everything works.